TakeprofitTechnology/ReleaseNotes/TPT Social trading.md

 * Turning leader fees off after an unfollow no longer cancels that unfollow's settlement.
 * Removed the tooltips in the side panel of the admin, follower and leader panels — they repeated what was already shown on the screen.
 * Added spacing between the table and the button on the Symbol Mappings and Bulk Rules screens, where the button was stuck to the table.
+* The manager login and password are now checked with the broker before the server is saved.
+A wrong one is refused right away instead of leaving a server that never connects.
+* On MT5 the error says what is wrong: not a manager account, account disabled, API access off, or wrong login or password.
+* On MT4 the error lists what to check — address, login, password — because the platform reports all failures the same way.
+* The manager login must now be a positive whole number.
+Text, zero and negative values are refused on create and edit.
+* Saving a server now takes a few seconds.
+If the broker does not answer within 25 seconds, the save is refused.
+* Changing the address, platform, login or password re-checks the credentials.
+Renaming a server does not.
+* A server can no longer be saved with an address that nothing answers on.
+* A connector no longer starts if the manager is missing a required right.
+The error names the missing rights and where to grant them, and the server connects on its own once they are granted.
+* If the optional right for copying the leader's price is missing, the log now shows a warning.
+Copying works as before.
+* Connector logs now show which manager login the server connects as.

 ## Version 2026.8.31.1077 (1 September, 2026)
 ### Changes